Click the flag

 Living Me to We: the Guide for Socially Conscious Canadians.
 Craig Kielburger & Marc Kielburger, $19.95

 With this uniquely Canadian guide to socially conscious living, activists Craig and Marc Kielburger give you the tools for LIVING ME TO WE.
 After 15 years travelling the country and advocating for social justice, Craig and Marc became inspired to compile their practical tips for change in one handy guide.
-The result is a beautifully designed, extensively researched and engaging book—just for Canadians.
+The result is a beautifully designed, extensively researched and engaging book — just for Canadians.

 Through original illustrations and photography, you’ll learn how seek out ethical investments and carbon-friendly vacations.
 With dozens of interviews conducted with scores of Canadians across the country, you’ll meet the people in your community who are taking small steps to a better world.
 You’ll also get to know a new side of some famous Canadians as they recount their personal tales of lighter living.
-Finally, turn to the end of the book where you can find an extensively researched resource guide, chalk full of websites, books, magazines and city-specific stores and organizations, to start your own movement.
+Finally, turn to the end of the book where you can find an extensively researched resource guide, chock full of websites, books, magazines and city-specific stores and organizations, to start your own movement.

 Me to We: Finding Meaning in a Material World.
 Craig Kielburger & Marc Kielburger, $22.99